Skip to main content

 -fetch-single — extract one document, then process it

 Equivalent of the Application → Extract and Process page.
-Extracts a single document from a source channel, drops the resulting XML into dirInput, then immediately runs the XML or UBL pipeline on it.
+Extracts a single document from a source channel, drops the resulting file into dirInput (XML template) or <dirInput>/ubl/ (UBL template), then immediately runs the matching pipeline.
+The XML-vs-UBL choice is inferred from the template's source property — no separate processType argument anymore.

 ArgumentDescription